 Ernest Márquez has practiced law in Colorado since 1986.
 A graduate of the University of Colorado School of Law, he served with the Office of the Public Defender from 1986 to 1990, working in Arapahoe, Douglas, Fremont, Chaffee, and Park County, Colorado.
 He opened his office in Salida, Colorado in September of 1990.

 Ernest has a wide range of experience.
 He has tried numerous homicide cases and secured Not Guilty verdicts in Salida, Colorado Springs, and Pueblo.
 He has defended and tried cases involving sexual assault, drug use and possession, theft, assault, arson, and other major crimes.
 He has worked on and is familiar with DNA evidence, gunshot residue, ballistics, tool marks, blood spatter, fingerprints, and other fields of scientific evidence.
-A large part of his practice has involved family law.
-Whether you have a matter involving divorce, child custody, or adoption, you can call feel comfortable calling and discussing your case.
+A large part of his practice has involved criminal law.
+If you have a matter involving criminal defense, you can call feel comfortable calling and discussing your case.

 He has worked on cases involving property rights, mining claims, and railroad right of ways.
 In 2010, he successfully litigated a claim against Chaffee County and private property owners for their claims of easement, a public right of way, and private condemnation across his client’s mining claims.